readdy/readdy_documentation/readdy_documentation/_reactions/fusion.md

 $$ A \overset{R}{+} B \overset{k}{\rightarrow} C$$

-Add a fusion reaction to the `system`
+Example of adding a fusion reaction to the `system`:

 ```python
 system.reactions.add("fus: A +(2) B-> C", rate=0.1)